Help me realize a twenty year long dream to brew great beer for everyone to enjoy. Read more

 Yes I plan on dedicating at least 3 lines to beers that are considered session beers.
 I will also have a couple choices in the 6 to 8 percent range like IPAs, Porters or a Saison.

-You will get our deepest thanks and gratitude and a pair of awesome DTR logo stickersEstimated delivery:Ships within the US only
+You will get our deepest thanks and gratitude and a pair of awesome DTR logo stickersEstimated delivery:Only ships to: United States

 Get your name, message, image of choice or other avatar (twitter handle, business logo etc) on the Down the Road Wall of Fame!
 The Wall will be prominently displayed in the tasting room for craft beer lovers to admire for generations.
-You will also get the pair of awesome DTR stickersEstimated delivery:Ships within the US only
+You will also get the pair of awesome DTR stickersEstimated delivery:Only ships to: United States

 A Limited Edition, Kickstarter-Only Down the Road logo pint glass.
 Everyone will be jealous.
 You will also get the pair of awesome DTR stickers and one "signature" coaster that if you bring it to the brewery you won't go home empty handed.
-Just make sure that you can carry 64oz ;) Plus, you STILL get your name on the Wall of Fame!Estimated delivery:Ships within the US only
+Just make sure that you can carry 64oz ;) Plus, you STILL get your name on the Wall of Fame!Estimated delivery:Only ships to: United States

 A Down the Road logo t-shirt, only available through this kickstarter.
 Be the first person on your block to rock this slick tee!
-Includes both the pint glass, pair of stickers, 2 "signature" coasters, and Wall of Fame rewards!Estimated delivery:Ships within the US only
+Includes both the pint glass, pair of stickers, 2 "signature" coasters, and Wall of Fame rewards!Estimated delivery:Only ships to: United States

 A Down the Road logo hoodie, only available through this kickstarter.
 Be the first person on your block to rock this hoodie!
-Includes both the pint glass, pair of stickers, 2 "signature" coasters, and Wall of Fame rewards!Estimated delivery:Ships within the US only
+Includes both the pint glass, pair of stickers, 2 "signature" coasters, and Wall of Fame rewards!Estimated delivery:Only ships to: United States

 A Kickstarter-only limited edition Down the Road Logo growler!
 This design and style of growler will never be produced again!
 If you request, Donovan will autograph your growler with your message of choice!
-Also includes both the pint glass, pair of stickers, three “signature” coasters, and Wall of Fame rewards!Estimated delivery:Ships within the US only
+Also includes both the pint glass, pair of stickers, three “signature” coasters, and Wall of Fame rewards!Estimated delivery:Only ships to: United States

 7 backers Limited (33 left of 40)

 I want to make the pot a whole lot better.
 For the first 40 people who sign up for this reward you will get the 2 tickets to the Brews and BBQ dinner.
 Also you will also be able to buy extra tickets for $50 in advance.
 And you will get all lower rewards!!
 That includes your name on the Wall of Fame, 3 "signature" coasters, a pint glass, a kickstarter exclusive T-shirt and hoodie.
-Act fast this is just for the first 40 people!!!Estimated delivery:Ships within the US only
+Act fast this is just for the first 40 people!!!Estimated delivery:Only ships to: United States

 We will teach you to brew!
 Down the Road will show you how to brew beer from grain to glass.
 Come to the brewery.
 We will show you how to brew beer from the ground up.
 You will go home with 5 gallons of wort that you will finish fermenting at home.
 Once that is done we will come to your house and help you bottle and label the beer.
-Also includes the pint glass, pair of stickers, three “signature” coasters, and Wall of Fame rewards!Estimated delivery:Ships within the US only
+Also includes the pint glass, pair of stickers, three “signature” coasters, and Wall of Fame rewards!Estimated delivery:Only ships to: United States

 Get your name on the Founder's Bar.
 Our custom bar will prominently feature your name permanently etched for all the world to see.
 Imagine pointing out your name to fellow patrons in the tasting room you helped build, knowing that you made their beer possible.
-Also includes both the pint glass, pair of stickers, 4 “signature” coasters, and Wall of Fame rewards!Estimated delivery:Ships within the US only
+Also includes both the pint glass, pair of stickers, 4 “signature” coasters, and Wall of Fame rewards!Estimated delivery:Only ships to: United States

 An invitation to our private Founder's Dinner following the soft-opening of the brewery.
 Featuring multiple courses and of course pairings with all of your Down the Road favorites, this will be a night to remember.
 Add $100 to your pledge for additional invitations.
 Includes all lower, non-limited rewards.
-Also includes both the pint glass, custom growler, pair of stickers, 4 “signature” coasters, and Wall of Fame rewards!Estimated delivery:Ships within the US only
+Also includes both the pint glass, custom growler, pair of stickers, 4 “signature” coasters, and Wall of Fame rewards!Estimated delivery:Only ships to: United States

 0 backers Limited (6 left of 6)

 Name a fermentor!
 Your name, or whatever name you choose for our fermentor will be beautifully emblazoned on its side and your fingerprint will be on every pint that passes through it.
-Also includes a seat at the BBQ and founders dinner, the pint glass, custom growler, pair of stickers, 4 “signature” coasters, and Wall of Fame rewards!Estimated delivery:Ships within the US only
+Also includes a seat at the BBQ and founders dinner, the pint glass, custom growler, pair of stickers, 4 “signature” coasters, and Wall of Fame rewards!Estimated delivery:Only ships to: United States

 Down the Road will throw you a private party for you and five friends.
 If you thought the Founder's Dinner sounded fun, just imagine it with just the two brewers and your closest friends.
 Different dishes and pairings.
 Add additional seats at the table for $250.
-Also includes a ticket to both the BBQ and Founders Dinner. the pint glass, custom growler, pair of stickers, 4 “signature” coasters, and Wall of Fame rewards!Estimated delivery:Ships within the US only
+Also includes a ticket to both the BBQ and Founders Dinner. the pint glass, custom growler, pair of stickers, 4 “signature” coasters, and Wall of Fame rewards!Estimated delivery:Only ships to: United States

 Design a beer!
 Work with Down the Road to build a beer that will go on tap as a special release in Down the Road tasting room.
 Leave your mark on the craft beer community!
 At this level, you call the shots- have an idea for another reward you think is fitting?
 Let us know and we will make it happen!Estimated delivery: